 The main highway is unsafe to walk on and should not be used.

 Option 2: For an up and down return trip

 For those intending to go up and down the same way, we recommend Scotts Track/Route.
 It is not as steep as the Avalanche Peak Track/Route.
 Scotts Track is signposted on the main road, about 700 m west of the Arthur’s Pass Visitor Centre.

 From the road to the bushline (1300 m)

 Time: 1 hour 30 minutes

-The track start (elevation 780 m) is signposted on the main road opposite Devils Punchbowl Falls.
-Follow the track which zigzags through forest to the bushline.
+The track start is 30 m from the Punchbowl carpark.
+There is a large orange marker on a tree beside the creek to mark the start of the track.
+After crossing the highway, follow the track which zigzags through forest to the bushline.
 There are great views, looking north to Arthur’s Pass and Kelly Range, east to Mounts Cassidy and O’Malley, and south to Black Range.
-It is relatively sheltered here, and is an ideal place for lunch.
+It is relatively sheltered here and is an ideal place for lunch.

 From the bushline to Avalanche Peak summit